This article has links to products and services we recommend, which we may make a commission from.

 All the dishes were for sharing and there were plenty around.
 While we did not find the food excessively spicy, some in our group loaded up on the rice to counteract the spiciness.

-The chicken dishes and Chinese eggplant were some of our favorites.
-These dishes had Sichuan peppercorns and we found them extremely flavorful.
+The chicken dishes and Chinese eggplant were some of our favorites enhanced by the Sichuan peppercorns flavors.

 Chinese Local Products on the Chicago Chinatown Food Tour